Road case

-A road case, ATA case or flight case is a shipping container specifically built to protect musical instruments, motion picture equipment, audio and lighting production equipment, properties, firearms, or other sensitive equipment when it must be frequently moved between locations by ground or air.
+A road case, ATA case or flight case is a shipping container specifically built to protect musical instruments, motion picture equipment, audio and lighting production equipment, props, firearms, or other sensitive equipment when it must be frequently moved between locations by ground or air.
 Many varying-sized road cases can be built to outfit the needs of an entire concert tour, or custom designed individually for a specific industry or product.

 The term road case is mostly used in the United States and implies that the case is primarily for road-based travel, unlike a flight case.
 The term originates from its use for storing and shipping band equipment while the musicians were on the road.

+Today, the term road case and flight cases are generally interchangeable.
+In different countries the same transport protective case may be called either a road case, or a flight case.
+For example, in the USA and Australia the term road case is often used, while in the UK and most European countries the term flight case is used.

 History

 The history of flight case design is based on an airplane parts packaging specification.
 It was designed by airline packaging engineers.
-The specification is ATA 300 Category I. ATA is the A4A (Airlines for America) International, formerly the Air Transport Association of America located in Washington, D.C. and consists of members like Boeing, Airbus, FedEx, American, United, and JetBlue.
-ATA 300 Category I cases are designed to withstand a minimum of 100 round trips, Category II containers a minimum of 10 round trips, and Category III containers 1 round trip as defined to also include the return of a replacement part.
+The specification is ATA 300.
+Category I cases are designed to withstand a minimum of 100 round trips, Category II containers a minimum of 10 round trips, and Category III containers 1 round trip as defined to also include the return of a replacement part.
 Because of visibility requirements during nighttime airline operations, the recommended color of reusable cases is white, but the requirement is waived to permit a carrier's traditional or logo colors except for very dark colors.
 The first ATA 300 spec was published on August 1, 1960.